discourse/discourse/docs/HEROKU.md

 3. Get the access keys that were created for the new user and push the S3 configs to Heroku.

         heroku config:set FOG_PROVIDER=AWS AWS_ACCESS_KEY_ID=xxx AWS_SECRET_ACCESS_KEY=yyy FOG_DIRECTORY=appname-assets

+4. Push the Gzip config setting to Heroku.
+This tells asset sync to upload Gziped files where available.

+        heroku config:add ASSET_SYNC_GZIP_COMPRESSION=true

 Now commit your changes to Git and push to Heroku.